KAI T-50 Golden Eagle: Poland

-On July 22, 2022, Poland's Defense Minister Mariusz Blaszczak said in a media interview that the country would buy 48 FA-50 fighters; KAI officially signed the deal with the Polish government for 12 FA-50GF (Gap Filler) Block 10 and 36 FA-50PL (Polish Version) Block 20 shortly after (July 28). with deliveries to start in 2023 Blaszczak said KAI's ability to deliver the aircraft quickly was the decisive selection factor.
+On 22 July 2022, Poland's Defense Minister Mariusz Błaszczak said in a media interview that the country would buy 48 FA-50 fighters; KAI officially signed the deal with the Polish government for 12 FA-50GF (Gap Filler) Block 10 and 36 FA-50PL (Polish Version) Block 20 shortly after (28 July). with deliveries to start in 2023 Błaszczak said KAI's ability to deliver the aircraft quickly was the decisive selection factor.
 As a result of the 2022 Russian invasion of Ukraine, the Polish Air Force desired urgently to replace their remaining MiG-29 fighter and Su-22 attack aircraft and the U.S. was unable to supply additional F-16s in such a short timeframe.
 KAI was also expected to help establish a servicing center for the aircraft in Poland in cooperation with Polish defense industries by 2026.

 As is common practice in military aviation procurement, the contract for the FA-50PL, a variant designed to meet specific Polish requirements, was signed while the version was still in development (a similar situation occurred with Poland's order for the F-35A Block 4 TR-3, which then faced developmental delays).
 Many of these requirements, such as the integration of Sniper targeting pods, GBU-12 bombs, and KGGB guided bombs, as well as an in-flight refueling probe, had already been tested and integrated on the FA-50 platform.
 Other planned integrations for the FA-50PL, such as the Phantom Strike AESA radar and Link-16 datalink, were considered challenging primarily from a timing perspective, but not technically unfeasible.

 The FA-50PL was intended to be integrated with modern air-to-air missiles like the AIM-9X Sidewinder and the AIM-120 AMRAAM.
 The contract covered the cost of most integrations for the FA-50PL variant.
 However, the integration of the AIM-120 AMRAAM in particular would require an additional agreement.
 Poland conducted talks with manufacturers of alternative missiles, as a "Plan B".
 For training purposes, Poland was to lease AIM-9P4 missiles from South Korea, allowing Poland to use the missiles for training and then return them and avoiding future disposal costs once the more advanced AIM-9X was integrated.
 Separately, Poland purchased 24 upgraded AIM-9L/I-1 missiles, which are modernized versions of the AIM-9L.

 The FA-50 is a light combat aircraft with a size similar to the F-16, though slightly shorter, and with more limited combat capabilities.
 The FA-50's role in training can be compared to that of the M-346 AJT: while the M-346 can simulate a wider range of virtual weaponry, the M-346 is more expensive to operate than the FA-50; unlike the base model of the M-346, the FA-50 can also be used for training with real targets and has inherent combat capabilities.